top of page

 but they do not always have to be with you.

-In Eden, your possessions accompany you
+In Eden, your belongings accompany you

-without overwhelming you,
+without overloading you,

-without filling your spaces,
+without filling your rooms,

 without narrowing your life.

-Your tiny house can remain free,
+Your tiny house can remain free

 because the village holds the rest.